bhits/consent2share/README.md

 #### CloudFoundry User Account and Authentication (UAA) Server

-The Consent2Share (C2S) application uses UAA for authentication, authorization, issuing tokens for client applications, and user account management.
+C2S uses UAA for authentication, authorization, issuing tokens for client applications, and user account management.
 Please see [UAA Source Code Repository](https://github.com/cloudfoundry/uaa) and [UAA API Documentation](http://docs.cloudfoundry.org/api/uaa/) for more detailed information about UAA.

 C2S currently uses a fork of UAA project.
 This fork is fundamentally the same as the original UAA implementation, but it has some minor styling changes and customization to run behind the [Edge Server](#edge-server).
 It also includes a template [`uaa.yml`](https://github.com/bhits/uaa/blob/master/config-template/uaa.yml) configuration file to setup C2S clients, OAuth2 scopes, and a few test users including an admin user in UAA.
 This fork can be found at [https://github.com/bhits/uaa](https://github.com/bhits/uaa).